The Rumble in the Jungle: Foreman and Ali

 Foreman and Ali became friends after the fight.
 Ali had trouble walking to the stage at the 1996 Oscars to be part of the group receiving the Oscar for When We Were Kings (1996), a documentary of the fight in Zaire, due to his Parkinson's syndrome.
 Foreman helped him up the steps to receive the Oscar.

 Over the years, Foreman revised his opinions on Ali and on The Rumble in the Jungle, on several accounts.
 In 2012, The Daily Telegraph reported Foreman's declaration: "We fought in 1974, that was a long time ago.
-After 1981, we became the best of friends.
+After 1981 we became the best of friends.
 By 1984, we loved each other.
 I am not closer to anyone else in this life than I am to Muhammad Ali."
 Foreman also stated: "Then, in 1981, a reporter came to my ranch and asked me: 'What happened in Africa, George?'
 I had to look him in the eye and say, 'I lost.
 He beat me.'
 Before that I had nothing but revenge and hate on my mind, but from then on it was clear.
 I'll never be able to win that match, so I had to let it go."

 Viewership and revenue

 The fight was broadcast live on pay-per-view on closed-circuit television, also known as theatre television, to venues across the world.
 The fight had a record estimated 50 million viewers on closed-circuit television worldwide, grossing an estimated $100 million (inflation-adjusted $ million) in revenue.

 In the United States, the fight had an estimated three million closed-circuit viewers in 400 venues, with tickets sold at $20 (inflation-adjusted $), grossing $ million (inflation-adjusted $ million) in the United States.
-The promoters and fighters received over half of the US closed-circuit revenue, generating an income of at least $30 million for the promoters and fighters; Ali and Foreman were paid $5 million each.
+The promoters and fighters received over half of the US closed-circuit revenue, generating an income of at least $30 million for the promoters and fighters; Ali and Foreman were paid a record $5 million each.

+It had a large television audience in the United Kingdom, where the fight was watched by 26 million viewers on BBC One, nearly half of the UK's 56 million population in 1974.

-In total, including closed-circuit and free television, the fight was watched by a record estimated television audience of one billion viewers worldwide, about a quarter of the world's four billion population in 1974.
-It was the world's most-watched live television broadcast at the time.
-This included a large television audience in the United Kingdom, where the fight was watched by 26 million viewers on BBC One, nearly half of the UK's 56 million population in 1974.
+In total, including closed-circuit and free television, the fight was reported to have been watched by a record estimated television audience of one billion viewers worldwide, about a quarter of the world's four billion population in 1974, as the world's most-watched live television broadcast at the time.